Li Na: 2010: First major semifinal & ascent to top 10

-At the Porsche Tennis Grand Prix, Li defeated defending champion Svetlana Kuznetsova in the second round, before falling to eventual runner-up Sam Stosur in the quarterfinals.
+At the Stuttgart Grand Prix, Li defeated defending champion Svetlana Kuznetsova in the second round, before falling to eventual runner-up Sam Stosur in the quarterfinals.
 Li was 11th seed at the French Open.
 She fell to eventual champion and world No. 17 Francesca Schiavone in the third round.
-Li was seeded first at the Aegon Classic.
-She defeated 4th seed Aravane Rezaï in the semifinals, and 2nd seeded Maria Sharapova in the final to win the tournament.
+Li was seeded first at the Birmingham Classic.
+She defeated 4th seed Aravane Rezaï in the semifinals, and second-seeded Maria Sharapova in the final to win the tournament.
 With the win, Li returned to the top 10 in the WTA rankings.
-Seeded seventh at the Aegon International, Li retired in the first round with a knee injury after winning the first set against Elena Baltacha.
+Seeded seventh at Eastbourne, Li retired in the first round with a knee injury after winning the first set against Elena Baltacha.
 Li was seeded ninth at Wimbledon.
 She defeated seventh seed Agnieszka Radwańska to advance to the quarterfinals at Wimbledon for the second time in her career, where she lost to world No. 1 and defending champion Serena Williams.
 In doing so Li once again returned to the top 10 in the WTA rankings.

 At the US Open, she started off as the eighth seed, but fell at the first hurdle to Kateryna Bondarenko.
 Li was an alternate at the WTA Championships, but did not receive a chance to play.
 Instead, she played at the Tournament of Champions as the first seed.
 However, she was defeated by Japanese Kimiko Date-Krumm in the first round, putting an end to her 2010 season, her best season to date.
 She finished just outside the top 10 at world No. 11.
 At the end of the year, Li's coach Thomas Högstedt chose to leave her in order to coach Maria Sharapova.